-Do you Know every 4 minutes a woman is diagnosed with breast cancer?
-Early detection can save your life!
+Every 4 minutes a woman is diagnosed with breast cancer

 How early detection of breast cancer can save your life?